Sainik School, Rewa

 Sainik School Rewa is one of the 33 Sainik Schools of India.
 It is a purely residential school.
 The medium of instruction is English.
-Established by Government of India on 20 July 1962 at the sprawling estate known as Yuvraj Bhawan which belonged to Maharaja Martand Singh Judeo, Yuvraj of former Princely state of Rewa, the school prepares boys to join the indian armed forces.
+Established by Government of India on 20 July 1962 at the sprawling estate known as Yuvraj Bhawan along with the land donated by HH Samrajya Maharajadhiraja Bandhresh Shri Maharaja Martand Singh Ju Deo Bahadur, Maharaja of erstwhile princely state of Rewa, the school prepares boys to join the indian armed forces.
 The school has contributed about 950 officers.
 It is affiliated to Central Board of Secondary Education and is a member of Indian Public Schools Conference (IPSC).

 The school prepares boys for entry into the National Defence Academy, Khadakwasla, Pune and Indian Naval Academy (INA).

 Administration

 The administration of Sainik School is vested in an autonomous body known as Sainik Schools Society under Ministry of Defence, India.
 Sainik Schools Society is headed by the Board of Governors under the Chairmanship of Raksha Mantri.
 The Chief Ministers/Education Ministers of the states where the Sainik Schools are located, are members of the Board of Governors.
 There is a Local Board of Administration for each school with a senior defence service officer as its Chairman.
 The Air Officer Commanding-in-Chief, Central Air Command, Allahabad is the Chairman of the Board for Sainik School Rewa.
 The Principal is the administrative and academic head of the institute.
 He is assisted by two other service officers viz.
 Vice Principal and Administrative Officer.
 The service officers are specially selected and are on deputation from Ministry of Defence.